This Is the Most Overlooked Fire Hazard at Home

 Hint: It's probably in your closet right now.

 Those closet lights that don’t have an enclosure around them pose a fire and safety risk in the home.
-According to Buell Inspections, under normal circumstances a 60-watt light bulb will not get hotter than 175 degrees Fahrenheit but under some conditions it could reach close to between 290-500 degrees, high enough to ignite things like table tennis balls, which begin to melt around 130-150 degrees, according to Nittaku, a table tennis equipment manufacturer.
-And it’s just one of 20 hidden things in your home that may be a fire hazard.
+According to Buell Inspections, under normal circumstances, a 60-watt light bulb will not get hotter than 175 degrees Fahrenheit but under some conditions it could reach close to between 290-500 degrees, high enough to ignite things like table tennis balls, which begin to melt around 130-150 degrees, according to Nittaku, a table tennis equipment manufacturer.
+Also, make sure to watch out for these other hidden items that can be a fire hazard in your home.